cdktf/cdktf-provider-launchdarkly/docs/metric.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Whether the metric is numeric.
+Whether a `custom` metric is a numeric metric or not.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/metric#is_numeric Metric#is_numeric}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/metric#is_numeric Metric#is_numeric}

 ---